HypothesisWorks/hypothesis/docs/stateful.rst

 Preconditions
 -------------

-While it's possible to use ``assume`` RuleBasedStateMachine rules, after only a few uses in a few rules you can quickly run into a situation where very few rules are actually executed successfully.
+While it's possible to use ``assume`` in RuleBasedStateMachine rules, if you use it in only a few rules you can quickly run into a situation where few or none of your rules pass their assumptions.
 Thus, Hypothesis provides a ``precondition`` decorator to avoid this problem.
-The ``precondition`` decorator is used by using it on a ``rule``-decorated function, and passing a function that returns True or False based on the RuleBasedStateMachine instance.
+The ``precondition`` decorator is used on ``rule``-decorated functions, and must be given a function that returns True or False based on the RuleBasedStateMachine instance.

 .. code:: python